 • Does the boat carry hydrophones so you can listen to whale song?
 This is one benefit that you may not have thought about, once heard, whale song will haunt you for the rest of your life.

 • What's included in the price of the cruise — snacks? breakfast? lunch? drinks?
 How long will you be out?
 On some cruises, food and beverages may be included in the price or are for sale.
 If for sale, prices may be steep.
-If you are eating or drinking, you may want access to bathroom facilities!
+You also may want access to bathroom facilities - and shade!

 • Do they guarantee a whale sightings?
 Those concerned about whales say guarantees may cause captains to chase whales or whale watch in impacted areas- already too many boats.
 Guarantees can put pressure on both operators and whales.
 Some feel the point should be to enjoy the day and whatever reveals itself.

 Argh!
 Hawaii fisherman details collision with humpback whale; 'I think the whale is fine'